anegostudios/vsmodexamples/README.md

 # Vintage Story Modding

 ## Mod Examples
 This repository contains multiple sample mods which are configured as a .NET 7 project (`code_mods`) that let's you start Vintage Story and test your mod directly from within Visual Studio, Visual Studio Code and Rider.
-For instructions how to setup a dev environment follow the instructions below.

 The folder `json_mods` contains mods purely made in json.
 Simply drop the folder of the mod you wanna test into your `Mods` folder and start the game.